-When you’re a service-based business, your website is such a critical part of your strategy.
+When you’re a service-based business, your website is such a critical part of your online marketing strategy.

 It’s your ‘storefront’ and where you welcome potential clients.

 It’s also the place where you field enquiries, generate leads, confirm bookings, and sell your services.

 As such, there are many things that you need to get right, especially if you want to grow a successful business.

 What online marketing strategies do you need to ensure you have a great site?